Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 # Creating a Device Template

 A device template defines the type of data that a device sends.
-If the data format sent by the device matches the device template format, the data is saved as model data, otherwise it is saved as unmodel data.
-Unmodel data cannot create dashboard widgets.
+If the data format sent by the device matches the device template format, the data is saved as model data.
+Otherwise the data is saved as unmodel data which cannot be use to create dashboard widgets.

 ### Create new template